longevity-genie/getpaper/README.md

 We also provide features to index the papers with openai or lambda embeddings and save them in chromadb vector store.
-For openai embeddings to work you have to create .env file and specify your openai key there, see .env.template as example For example if you have your papers inside data/output/test/papers folder and you want to make a ChromaDB index at data/output/test/index you can do it by:
+For openai embeddings to work you have to create .env file and specify your openai key there, see .env.template as example For example if you have your papers inside data/output/test/papers folder, and you want to make a ChromaDB index at data/output/test/index you can do it by:
 ```bash
 python getpaper/index.py index_papers --papers data/output/test/papers --folder data/output/test/index --collection mypapers --chunk_size 6000
 ```